 - Projects: Understanding different flows of activity

-Next to workspaces is space where you will have your series of projects.
-They are a main organizational unit in Asana and can be both public and private.
+Next to workspaces is a space where you will have your series of projects.
+They are the main organizational unit in Asana and can be both public and private.
 You can color-code them and have different filters in the projects section: priority, assigned people, and tags.

 - Tasks: Juggling with your work’s building blocks

-Simply put, this level of organizing work in Asana is to-dos.
+Simply put, this level of organizing work in Asana is a to-do.
 You can create tasks, add a variety of information to them, and keep work balanced.

 - Calendar: Alternative view for your tasks